CNN controversies: Carol Costello

 On October 22, 2014, CNN Newsroom host Carol Costello reported on the audio release of Bristol Palin being assaulted by a man at a get-together in Alaska.
 Costello laughed and called it "quite possibly the best minute and a half of audio we've ever come across".
 She was instantly criticized for making fun of a woman who was being physically abused by a man she did not know, as well as for being a hypocrite after recently calling for ESPN to suspend Stephen A. Smith after comments he made about women during the Ray Rice controversy.
 Costello eventually apologized in a statement to Politico, stating: "Over the past few days, I have been roundly criticized for joking about a brawl involving the Palin family.
 In retrospect, I deserve such criticism and would like to apologize."

 Chris Cuomo

-On November 30, 2021, broadcaster Chris Cuomo was suspended indefinitely after the New York Attorney General released new documents showing that he had helped his brother Andrew Cuomo battle sexual harassment allegations.
+On November 30, 2021, broadcaster Chris Cuomo was suspended indefinitely after New York Attorney General Letitia James released new documents showing that he had helped his brother, former New York Governor Andrew Cuomo battle sexual harassment allegations.
 CNN said in a statement that "these documents point to a greater level of involvement in his brother's efforts than we previously knew."
 Four days later, CNN fired Cuomo after hiring a law firm to conduct a review of the matter.